PycraftDeveloper/PMMA/docs/library_breakdown/draw.rst

         Name of the fill color, in HTML format.

-..py:method: AdvancedPolygon.quit(x: int/float) -> None
+.. py:method: AdvancedPolygon.quit(x: int/float) -> None

     Draw a rectangle, centered at x, y.